tim-barc/blog.github.io/_posts/2025-08-07-Streamlining-Memory-Forensics-with-MemProcFS.md

 - **Registry Hive Files (M:\registry\hive_files)**: Hive files reconstructed from memory with a best effort-algorithm.
 These hive files may be partially corrupted, but you can still explore them using tools like Registry Explorer.

-- **Registry By-Hive (M:\registry\by-hive)**: Each hive contains a ROOT key for the normal registry and an ORPHAN key which may contain registry keys without know parent keys.
+- **Registry By-Hive (M:\registry\by-hive)**: Each hive contains a ROOT key for the normal registry and an ORPHAN key which may contain registry keys without known parent keys.

 - **Registry HKLM (M:\registry\HKLM)**: This folder shows the registry keys stored within HKEY_LOCAL_MACHINE.